timescale/docs/install/installation-cloud-image.md

 After you have completed the installation, connect to your instance and configure your database.
 For information about connecting to the instance, see the AWS [accessing instance documentation][aws-connect].
 The easiest way to configure your datase is to run the `timescaledb-tune` script, which is included with the `timescaledb-tools` package.
 For more information, see the [configuration][config] section.

 <highlight type="note">
-After you run the *timescaledb-tune* script you need to restart the PostgreSQL service for the configuration changes to take effect.
-To restart the service use the **sudo systemctl restart postgresql.service** command.
+After running the `timescaledb-tune` script, you need to restart the PostgreSQL service for the configuration changes to take effect.
+To restart the service, run `sudo systemctl restart postgresql.service`.
 </highlight>